 1. Cash Receipts Journal is Updated from Source Documents

 Each cash receipt is recorded as a line item in the cash receipts journal as shown in the example below.
-In this example, it is assumed that all receipts are cash collections from customers who have outstanding amounts for credit sales, some information has been omitted to simplify the example.
-In practice, each line item would include the information listed above.
+In this example, it is assumed that receipts are cash collections from customers who have outstanding amounts for credit sales, and receipts from cash sales.

 Each line represents the information from a cash receipt.